h0ssein2011/Kaggle_and_other_Online_competitions/README.md

 # kaggle
-This is my shoots on kaggle competitions
+This is the place I put my solutions to online competition platforms like kaggle /AnalyticVidhaya , ...